bipulshahi/SQL_Transactions/2_hands_on.md

 ***

 Try this hands-on, modify the SQL, break things, and experience how transactions protect your shopping cart from chaos.
-This is your playground to master transactions in the real world.[1]
+This is your playground to master transactions in the real world.